baendlorel/archiver/README.md

 ## List

-Show all entries in the archive.
+Show the archived items.

-- The list will contain archived time, id, target name and original directory
+- The list table will contain archived time, id, item name, original directory and message
 - If the target is a directory, its name will be shown in blue

 ```bash